sebastienjanel/pyAF/README.md

 Check as much as possible results provided vs other software (e.g. JPK DP) to rule out any no supported edges cases!

 INSTALL procedure with PyCharm software (free for academics):
-- copy the repository address from Github website (https://github.com/sebastienjanel/pyAF.git)
-- clone the repository in PyCharm (File/Project from Version Control)
+- clone the repository (https://github.com/sebastienjanel/pyAF.git) in PyCharm (File/Project from Version Control)
 - install required packages from the terminal of PyCharm: pip install -r requirements.txt
 - configure the Run/Debug configuration by choosing the script /pyAF/main.py with the Python version of your venv
 - click run